Where to see baobab trees in Madagascar?

 When people think of Madagascar, the iconic baobab trees often come to mind.
-In fact, the baobab tree is the national tree of Madagascar!
-The trees' seeds are a local delicacy, its hard-shelled fruits' pulp (tasting somewhat like tamarind) is made into a nutritious summer beverage all over Africa, and the bark is used to make rope and roofing materials.
+And rightly so — the baobab is the national tree of Madagascar!
+The seeds of the trees are a local snack; the tangy pulp from their hard-shelled fruit is made into a refreshing drink, and the bark is used for making rope and roofing.

-As the name suggests, Avenue des Baobabs is the best place in Madagascar to spot the majestic baobab trees.
+As the name suggests, the Avenue des Baobabs is the place to see Madagascar’s most famous trees up close.

 The road is framed by dozens of ancient baobab trees, creating a setting so beautiful and unique that it may become the country’s first official natural monument.
-The story goes that when Arab seafarers first visited the area over 1000 years ago and saw the trees, they thought the devil ripped them out of the ground and put them back upside down, as their canopies resemble roots.
+Some of these trees are over 800 years old and have trunks wider than a bus!

-Thankfully, private organizations have taken notice of the area and are promoting efforts to protect the avenue.
+Long ago, these baobabs were part of a lush tropical forest, but most of it has disappeared due to deforestation, leaving the baobab trees standing proudly on their own.
+Thankfully, private organisations have taken notice of the area and are promoting efforts to protect the avenue.
 This way, the trees might survive for another 800 years to come.

 How to get to Avenue des Baobabs?

-Avenue des Baobabs is essentially a dirt road on the West Coast of Madagascar, a 45-minute drive from the seaside town of Morondava.
-To visit the area, you’ll need to pay a small car parking fee for your car.
-No additional entrance fee is required.
+Avenue des Baobabs is a simple dirt road on Madagascar’s west coast, about a 45-minute drive from the seaside town of Morondava.
+You only need to pay a small parking fee, there’s no separate entrance ticket.

 When is the best time to visit the Avenue de Baobabs?

-Can't make it to Avenue des Baobabs?
-Not to worry!
-Many people believe the Avenue des Baobabs is one of the only places to see baobas.
-However, the trees are a natural part of Madagascar's flora - so you’ll be able to spot them all across the country.
+Can’t make it to the Avenue des Baobabs?
+No worries!
+Many travellers think it’s the only place to see these iconic trees, but baobabs are actually part of Madagascar’s natural landscape — you’ll spot them all over the country.

 Other areas in Madagascar known for their baobabs are: